larsuib/dat250-expass1/dat250-expass1.md

 # Hand-In 2

-Here is a screenshot of the generated table, by using simple `System.out.println()` to console.
+Here is a screenshot of the generated table, by using simple `System.out.println()` to console (this is from experiment 1).
 ![Screenshot of generated dbs](table_out.png)

 ## technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved